CookiePLMonster/CookiePLMonster.github.io/_portfolio/hotline-miami-collection.md

 Hotline Miami Collection contains both legendary games in the neon-soaked, brutally-challenging Hotline Miami series from Dennaton Games.

 > I worked on ports to the aforementioned platforms as a generalist engine programmer, being responsible for porting
-> miscellaneous systems as well as bugfixing.
+> general systems as well as bugfixing.
 <div>